SeaFocus - scuba diving reviews, images and information

 Flights to Manila then a one hour internal flight then another hour by road.

-Dive operators and accommodation see opinion on the left
+Dive operators & accommodation see opinion on the left

 LUZON Anilao